encalmo/scala-cli-seed.g8/README.md

 scala-cli-seed.g8
 ===

-A [Giter8](http://www.foundweekends.org/giter8/) template for creating scala-cli project with scripts facilitating Sonatype deployment.
+A [Giter8](http://www.foundweekends.org/giter8/) template for creating scala-cli-seed.g8

 How to create a new project based on the template?
 ---